Ebola, Missions, & Missionaries in Uganda

 Travel to any third world country should not be undertaken without due consideration of health risks.
 Travel to Uganda is no exception.
 The group I work with, The Africa Christian Training Institute has been working in Uganda since 1983 and has developed a protocol for dealing with health issues that has proven both safe and effective.
 The goal is to minimize the risks of illness among team members while in Uganda.
 I like to think of this approach to health issues, immunizations, proper sanitation, safety consciousness, and a general knowledge of potential risks, to all be weapons in the war against accident and illness.
 No army would want to take only one weapon to the battlefield and we should not approach health issues in a "one size fits all" mind set.
 We want to use all the weapons at our disposal.
 The purpose of this section is to give a summary of what those weapons are.

 PLEASE NOTE: Much information circulates on the Internet that can easily alarm an individual and produce fears of all the many things that "could happen."
 You can read all kinds of horror stories of illness and reactions to medications that frankly, we have not seen occur in thirty years of ministry with hundreds of individuals making trips to Uganda with our groups.
 On the other hand, consider this true story from a team in 2011.
 A team coming to Uganda for four months had read on the Internet that anti-malarials can be harmful to the liver.
-So they took nothing.
-One of their team members became infected with malaria and died.
+So collectively, they took nothing.
+Once in Uganda, one of their team members became infected with malaria and died.
 A very sad outcome.

 We recommend immunization against meningitis, yet the per 100,000 population risk for meningitis was actually higher in Florida than it was in Uganda in 2005.
 Yet many find it such a "great health risk" to travel to Uganda but think nothing of visiting Florida.
 Fact is, there are risks everywhere, you simply need to know what precautions you need to take wherever you are going.